OCA/manufacture/product_mrp_info/README.rst

 =====

-Go to a product form and on the smart buttons you will se a new one, *MO's*, click on it to access to a list of all the manufacturing Orders for that product.
+Go to a product form and on the smart buttons you will se a new one, *MO's*, click on it to access to a list of all the Manufacturing Orders where that product (or its variants) is produced.

 Bug Tracker
 ===========